Overview of Trauma Surgery

 Who Performs Trauma Surgery

-In case of severe trauma, like in case of a catastrophic car crash, the trauma surgeon may be part of a surgical team which also includes vascular surgeons (to repair damage to blood vessels), general surgeons (to repair internal abdominal injuries), orthopedic surgeons (to repair broken bones), and other surgeons as needed.
+In case of severe trauma, like in the case of a catastrophic car crash, the trauma surgeon may be part of a surgical team that also includes vascular surgeons (to repair damage to blood vessels), general surgeons (to repair internal abdominal injuries), orthopedic surgeons (to repair broken bones), and other surgeons as needed.

 The team of trauma will include not only one or more surgeons, but also the paramedics who stabilize and transport the patient, anesthetist, nurses, radiographer, respiratory therapy, and the support of scientists of the medical laboratory, including the blood bank.